Derwin Lloyd Landis

 1930 - 2010

 Derwin Landis, violinist and violist, taught music in four Seventh-day Adventist academies and was a circuit music teacher at several Adventist schools in Southern California for many years.
 He was known for his enthusiasm, energy, and patience and enjoyed a reputation as an accomplished performer.

-The Landises then moved to Arizona, where he had accepted a position as choir and orchestra teacher at Thunderbird Academy.
-Five years later, he was invited to teach at Orangewood Academy, again as choir and orchestra teacher, and, in 1969, he moved to San Fernando Valley Academy, where he taught for five years.
+The Landises moved to Arizona, where he had accepted a position as choir and orchestra teacher at Thunderbird Academy.
+Five years later, he was invited to teach at Orangewood Academy, California, again as choir and orchestra teacher, and, in 1969, he moved to San Fernando Valley Academy, where he taught for five years.

-In 1977, he was invited to teach strings and conduct a full sized symphony orchestra at Fletcher Academy in North Carolina.
+In 1977, he was invited to teach strings and conduct a full-sized symphony orchestra at Fletcher Academy in North Carolina.
 In his first year there, he took the orchestra on a highly successful eleven-state tour.
 Although they stayed there for only one year, both he and his wife, who worked as dietitian in the hospital at Fletcher, thoroughly enjoyed their stay.

 In the spring of 1978, he was invited to return to Southern California to develop a circuit string music program in a network of Adventist schools.
 Simultaneously, he started the Southern California String Choir in that year and then directed it for fifteen years.
-A number of its members would pursue professional careers in music.
+Several of its members would pursue professional careers in music.
 On their return to California, Erma worked as a secretary in the Pacific Union Conference office.

 Landis was well known in the Southern California area for both his teaching and playing.
 He had been a regular participant in Jascha Heifetz master classes and had as one of his instruments an older Italian Gagliano-Antonazzi violin.

 He made several summer trips to China.
 In 1985, quite by chance, he became acquainted with young persons who were members of a string quartet.
 His wife would later relate the circumstances in which he met them: